 T-Mobile has announced that over the past two years it has greatly expanded coverage.
-And it has.
+And it has!
 But many users will not have access to that coverage.
-Worse, the newest coverage, shown on the maps, is not actually usable until 2018 and then, only if your are willing to buy a brand new phone!
+The newest coverage, shown on the maps, is not actually usable until 2018 and then, only if your are willing to buy a brand new phone!

-T-Mobile makes it rather difficult to discern actual coverage on their web site.
+T-Mobile makes it challenging to discern actual coverage on their web site.
 If you click through their prominent “Coverage” link, you’ll see a map like this one (for my area in the PNW):

 Lots of Magenta coverage shown everywhere.
 Except this is their coverage at the end of 2017 using their 700 and 600 Mhz spectrum allocations.
 The 600 Mhz spectrum will not have phones available to use it until sometime in 2018!
 (Well, may be one by the end of 2017.)

 A better representation is this map, which includes their 700 Mhz spectrum allocations – good coverage but less than the above.
 Plus, you need a recent model phone, typically high end and expensive, to access LTE Band 12 (700 Mhz) that supports VoLTE (Voice over LTE) to work on the 700 Mhz spectrum.